saeedalam/Rust-Universe/Chapter-5-Control-Flow-in-Rust.md

 }
 ```

+This requirement ensures that you've considered all possible cases, preventing subtle bugs.

 ## Pattern Matching Basics

 Pattern matching goes beyond simple values in `match` expressions.
 It allows you to destructure complex data types.